LATITUDES YEARTwo semesters, a full year of college credit, and an experience of a lifetime!

 Before the students depart on their group semester they will all meet in Portland, Oregon for a super fun 2-3 day Latitudes Orientation!
 Explore the coffee shops, parks, food carts, and public transportation of Portland while also meeting Latitudes alumni, a professor from PSU, and the many faces at Carpe Diem.
-Students will form a community with one another, share their intentions for the year, and get to know the expectations and requirements of the Latitudes program.
+Students will form a community with one another, share their intentions for the year, take a basic first aid workshop, and get to know the expectations and requirements of the Latitudes program.
 Also, at this time students will have one-on-one meetings with the Latitudes director where they will share their goals and interests, and begin to determine the type of volunteer project they are looking to accomplish for their second semester.

 The group semesters for Latitudes are done in conjunction with one of our tried and true group programs going to either Central America, South America, India, East Africa, Fiji/Australia/New Zealand, Indigenous Americas, or Southeast Asia.
 Please click on a link to the individual semester that most appeals to you for further details.

 Throughout the group semester the Latitudes director will be plugging away back in Portland finding each student a customized FVP.
 Students will continue to communicate with the Latitudes director via email and phone calls every 2 weeks to narrow down their FVP options.
 About 2 months into the group semester the students will have decided upon a final choice for their FVP!

 Many students doing a Latitudes year choose a program that provides them with a progression of difficulty such that they start on a group semester they feel comfortable with, and progress to somewhere more personally challenging for their FVP.
 Other students jump right into the deep end and choose a group semester they know will be exceptionally challenging, to be followed by something way out there such as teaching English on a remote atoll in Micronesia.